RarelyCharlie/rarelycharlie.github.io/_draft/ghosts.md

 8 minutes after the End Live Chat button was pressed, the live chat ends and the conversation switches to messages mode (1:12 PM).
 The conversation header now says Messages <i class="fa fa-pencil"></i> and the message timer (bottom right) is disabled.

+The following mockup shows a listener ending a chat that the member abandoned:

 ![Screenshot](/assets/ghosts/ss02.png)
 Listener ending abandoned chat
 {:.caption}

 In this example, the member has abandoned the chat.
 The listener presses the End Live Chat button (1:20 PM) but there is no response from the member.
 When the chat times out and switches to messages mode (1:28 PM), the system knows that the chat was abandoned because the member didn't respond.

+The following mockup shows a chat that seems to be about to end, but is then resumed:

 ![Screenshot](/assets/ghosts/ss03.png)
 Live chat resumed